 UV–vis spectra and TEM images of citrate-stabilized Ag and Au nanoparticles, of 45 and 15 nm, respectively, are shown in (Additional file 2: Figure S1).

-Characterizations of TbADH and NADPH immobilized on functionalized Ag and Au nanoparticles
+Immobilizations of TbADH and cofactor NADPH on Ag and Au nanoparticles

 However, immobilization promoted a decrease in enzyme activity for all experiments.
 The possible reason for this may be denaturation of the enzyme on nanoparticles' surface .
 After immobilization on Au-citr(CTAB) surface, the enzyme activity decreased with about 90%, revealing that this direct immobilization method has undesirable effect on TbADH activity.
 The adsorbed enzyme may leak from the nanoparticles' surface during use due to the weak binding force between the enzyme and the carrier that could be caused by the transformation of amino acid residues located in the microenvironment of the catalytic site of TbADH, affecting both the local charge and topology of this site .
 Therefore, this was a lower activity than that of glucose oxidase immobilized on Ag-citr nanoparticles .
 The covalent immobilization through direct adsorption of the enzyme on Au-COOH, Au-COOH(CTAB), and Ag-COOH nanoparticles showed an enhancing effect on enzyme activity, loss only of 28% and 46%, respectively, of the initial enzyme activity.
 In that case, the binding between enzyme and nanoparticles is stronger that no leakage of the enzyme occurs.
 Higher activity could result from prevention of inactivation reactions with amino acid residues of the active sites.